chkifa/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Getting and Cleaning Data Course Project
-README.md in the repo describing how the script works
+The run_analysis.R works according to the steps below:

+####  Download data set from internet location and unzip it in the working directory (./GCD)
-####	Select sets to read in for merging:
+####	Select sets to read for merging:

-read in the subject ids, read in the activity ids, read in the feature values for test data, and concatenate data produced in previous step, the same operation for train data, finally we merged all data in one set.
-####	Extracting the required features:
-select from merged data the first two columns, and any others that contain the phrases "mean" or "std" in isolation, merge data produced for each operation
+in test set
+Read the "features.txt", to read the list of variables' name.
+Concatenate variables’ names to "X_test"
+Attributes variables’ names，to "subject_test"，"Y_test"
+Merge "X_test"，"subject_test"，"Y_test" to "XYZ_test"

+in train set
+Read the "features.txt", to read the list of variables' name.
+Concatenate variables’ names to "X_train"
+Attributes variables’ names，to "subject_train"，"Y_train"
+Merge "X_train"，"subject_train"，"Y_train" to "XYZ_train"

+Merges the training and the test sets to create one data set and order it by subject.

+####  Extracts only the measurements on the mean and standard deviation for each measurement.

+Find out which names include target strings including "mean" and "std" Merge and transpose Extracts measurements in one vector Read only data for measurement fond previously from global data set Combine it with "subject" and "activity" with right names.

-####	Naming the activities in the data set:
+####  Use descriptive activity names in "activity_labels.txt" to name the activities in the data set
-merge the data set produced in 2 with activity_labels by id_activity to get the descriptive activity names in the data set.
+Merge the data set containing the activity names, loaded previously in first step, with extracted data set.

-####	Appropriately labels the data set with descriptive variable names
+####  Appropriately label the data set with descriptive variable names.
-rename all the variable with the appropriate labels dudected from "features_info.txt"
+Extract the old names of variables from the extracted data set Use regular expressions and "gsub()" function to update the names to more descriptive ones Replace the variables’ names with the updated vector of names in the extracted data set

 ####  tidy data set with the average of each variable for each activity and each subject.

+Melt the data set from previous step with the id of "subject" and "activity" Then "dcast()" the melted data with both "subject" and "activity", calculate the mean of each variables in the data set write the latest data set to a txt file called "gcd_data.txt"